 Talking About Your Bariatric Surgery with Your Family Doctor

 Your first step in bariatric surgery may have already been to talk to your family doctor.
 However, if you were like me and went to the informational session first, talking about your bariatric surgery with your family doctor is a necessary step.
-Your family doctor cares for your overall medical needs, so it’s important that he or she knows about any medical procedures you plan on having.
+Your family doctor cares for your overall medical needs, so he or she must know about any medical procedures you plan on having.
 Some items you may want to discuss are: